DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 ![bar chart of gradients for airplane, automobile, horse etc. with "horse" below the axis, everything else above](../1-xent/img/gradients_scores.png)

 This looks fine for 10 classes, but if we have 100,000 or more classes, it suddenly looks quite inefficient.
-We end up making 1 large "increasing" (negative gradient) update to the correct class, and 99,999 small "decreasing" (positive gradient) updates to all other classes.
+We end up making 1 large increasing (negative gradient) update to the correct class, and 99,999 small decreasing (positive gradient) updates to all other classes.
 Ideally we wouldn't have to compute scores or gradients for all of these incorrect classes every single time.

-Sampled softmax (and similar techniques such as NCE) are a sampling-based solution to this problem.
+Sampled softmax and similar techniques such as NCE are sampling-based solutions to this problem.
 It's a simple idea - instead of always using every negative class, sample a smaller set of negative classes.
 With a slight adjustment to the loss function, this gives a biased but usable estimator of the gradient we would have obtained using plain softmax cross entropy.

 The benefit of this is that the unused classes require no computation at all - they can be ignored in both forward and backward passes.
-So if we have 100,000 classes but only draw 100 "negative" samples, we only need to compute 101 scores (100 negative samples, 1 "positive" target class) & backpropagate 101 gradients.
+So if we have 100,000 classes but only draw 100 negative samples, we only need to compute 101 scores (100 negative samples, 1 "positive" target class) & backpropagate 101 gradients.

 ### The equation